Thursday, May 7, 2026

 When Urgent Care Is the Right Choice

 There’s still the question: “relieve urgent tooth pain, should I go straight to a dentist or the ER?”
 The answer is: it is dependent on the intensity and kind of pain you have.
-Here’s when it is prudent to seek help for tooth pain at an urgent care facility:
+According to Mayo Clinic, untreated dental infections can lead to serious complications if not treated promptly.

 Persistent Moderate Pain

-Should your toothache be intense enough to be a distraction but not a medical emergency, then an urgent care center is the appropriate place to go.
+Should your toothache be intense enough to be a distraction but not a medical emergency, then an urgent dental care center is the appropriate place to go.

 Swelling or Infection Signs